top of page

 7. What is your message to young (and not so young) people out there who are interested in studying multiple languages?

-Set a goal and go for it.
+Set yourself a goal and go for it.
 Study hard, practise as much as possible, don’t let mistakes or blunders deflate you, we all commit mistakes, create your own way of learning vocabulary, read books, watch movies and listen to or read the news in that (those) language(s).
-In other words, immerse and bury yourself in the culture of that language, it does help a bunch.
-But above all, enjoy the marvellous process of learning a foreign language.
-Remember: “Success is not the key to happiness.
-Happiness is the key to success, if you love what you are doing, you’ll be successful.” – Arabian proverb.
+In other words, immerse and bury yourself in the culture of that language, it does help a lot.
+But above all, enjoy the process of learning a foreign language.

 bottom of page